Prospective Graduate Students

 Graduate students are an integral part of the RCRCF and are housed within the Developmental Psychology PhD program at the University of Rochester, ranked as one of the top programs in North America.
 This program does not offer a terminal Master’s option, however, students are awarded their Master’s as they complete requirements of the PhD program.
 Students in the program may pursue one of two training tacks: (1) Developmental Psychology Training Track or (2) Developmental Psychopathology Training Track.
 Both tracks are designed to prepare students for careers in research and teaching; students in the Developmental Psychology PhD program are not eligible for licensure.
 Dr. Sturge-Apple, however, does co-mentor students in the Clinical Psychology program.
 There is also the opportunity to pursue an additional Quantitative Methods Certificate.
 Graduates from RCRCF have obtained positions as post-doctoral fellows in highly selective placements and faculty positions in top academic institutions.
 For more information about applying for graduate admission to the University of Rochester’s Psychology Department, visit the Depatment of Psychology site and check-out the Developmental Psychology Program Brochure!

 Drs.
-Davies and Sturge-Apple will both reviewing applications for the 2021-2022 school year.
+Davies and Sturge-Apple will both reviewing applications for the 2022-2023 school year.
+Please see our Primary Investigators page for more information about their research programs as well as their mentorship and advising styles!

 Graduate students are directly mentored by either Dr. Davies or Dr. Sturge-Apple and receive extensive training on the many aspects of conducting high-quality research with families and children including multi-method assessments (survey, interview, observation, physiological, neurobioogica, eye tacking indices of attention to emotions) and evaluating family relationships through observational coding systems.
 It is highly encouraged that students take advantage of available datasets to conduct secondary analyses to pursue research questions of their own.